The-Politico/generator-politico-interactives/docs/source/why.rst

 Decentralized
 '''''''''''''

 Every project is an independent application.
 This keeps our builds lean.
-It gives us the flexibiltiy to use whatever front-end technology we need for the project at hand and to integrate easily with backends in a decoupled way.
+It gives us the flexibility to use whatever front-end technology we need for the project at hand and to integrate easily with backends in a decoupled way.

 Treating our projects as independent apps means we intentionally skip several conventions that are normally part of content management systems, like centralized revision control and release management.